Our Team

 Karina miller

 Karina is the Niedenthal Emotions Lab’s lab manager.
 They graduated with a BA in Psychology from UW-Madison in Spring 2023.
 After leaving UW-Madison, she has the goal of pursuing a PhD in social psychology.
-Her main research interests include studying positive emotions, especially within dyads, how personality affects emotional experiences, and how synchrony influences affective states.
+Her main research interests include studying positive emotions, close relationships, and how synchrony influences affective states.
 In undergrad, Karina was a trumpet player in the Badger Marching Band.
 In their free time, they enjoy rock climbing, especially at Devil’s Lake State Park.
+You can reach her at kjmiller27@wisc.edu

 lab alumni